microbit-apps/microcode-v2/docs/doc-plan.md

 a rule in E.

-The set E is then partition into three sets, I, S, and T, corresponding to rules that execute instantly, those that switch page, and t hose that take time.
+The set E is then partition into three sets, I, S, and T, corresponding to rules whose actions execute instantly, those that switch page, and those that take time.
 Instant actions are

 -   assignments to variables
 -   radio send
 -   radio set group
--   switch page

-The remaining actions are the ones that (may) take time.
+The remaining actions (other than switch page) are the ones that (may) take time.

 The actions in I are executed first and run to completion.
 Then, if S is not empty then